It's really what sets this whole train in motion.

 What happens when estradiol is given to rats with ovaries removed (low/no estradiol):

-Treatment with 17-β-estradiol reduces superoxide production in aorta of ovariectomized rats.
+Treatment with 17-β-estradiol reduces superoxide production in the aorta of ovariectomized rats.

 In fact, estrogen was shown to increase the very substance that breaks down superoxides in our body and protect us from damage: